Our real estate practice has been a critical focus for Thrift McLemore since the founding of the firm.

-Landlord and Tenant
+Landlord Tenant Disputes

 Purchases and Sales

-Zoning, Planning and Land Use
+Zoning, Planning, and Land Use

 Local laws for zoning, planning, and land use controls how the property is being used.
 Zoning laws regulate building construction.
 When violated, zoning laws can lead to expensive payouts and serious consequences.